 Goodwill Home Medical Equipment collects, refurbishes and gives local residents access to affordable medical supplies and equipment.
-All Goodwill donation centers now accepting medical supplies and equipment.
-Items are then sold at Goodwill Home Medical Equipment headquarters at 18 Arctic Parkway, in Ewing, NJ and select Goodwill retail stores.
+All Goodwill donation centers now accept unopened medical supplies and equipment.
+Items are then sold at Goodwill Home Medical Equipment headquarters at 18 Arctic Parkway, in Ewing, NJ and in select Goodwill retail stores.

 - Bath chairs & benches (all types)